 When planning your vacation to Las Vegas, there are several factors to consider, including location, amenities, and price.
-While casinos are a big draw, Las Vegas has many other attractions as well.
+While casinos are a big draw, Las Vegas also has many other attractions.
 A luxury hotel with a pool and an aquarium may be what you’re looking for if you want a less crowded atmosphere.
 Alternatively, you can check out the Red Rock Resort and its 200,000 gallon aquarium for a more tranquil atmosphere.

 Off-Strip hotels provide a quieter atmosphere